Town, city and census-designated place: What are they?

-In California, there’s actually no real difference between a city and a town.
+In California, there’s actually no real difference between a city and a town, KTLA sister station KTXL reports.
 State law dictates a city can go from calling itself a city to calling itself a town – or vice versa – with a four-fifths vote of the local governing body.

 Sean Rabe, the town manager of the Northern California town of Loomis, said his community chose to be a town because it provided a greater connection with the area’s rural and agricultural history.